learnedsystems/CEB/README.md

 from a PostgreSQL snapshot (see stack_setup.sh for its download link).
 The StackExchange database holds a lot of potential to develop more challenging query templates as well, although we have not explored it as much as IMDb.
 Refer to the [workload](#workload) section for a comparison between IMDb and StackExchange workloads.

-Here are a few useful commands to check / debug your setup:
+Here are a few useful commands to check / debug your setup.
+Note that the
+<b> password </b> for the psql connection will be `password`.

 ```bash
 # if your instance gets restarted / docker image gets shutdown
 sudo docker restart card-db